Haleakala National Park Hawaii, USA Travel Guide

 The arrival of various immigrant groups for the plantation industry introduced new cooking techniques, ingredients, and dishes, which blended to form modern Hawaiian cuisine.
 Luaus showcase many of these historical foods and cultural practices.
 This fusion creates an unique culinary identity.

 Options are very limited in remote Hana.
-Expect mainly small local eateries and food stands serving traditional Hawaiian plate lunches, often with fresh fish or kalua pig.
+Expect mainly small local eateries and food stands serving traditional Hawaiian plate lunches, often with fresh types of fish or kalua pig.
 Stock up on snacks before heading here.

 This signature dish features succulent pork slow-cooked for hours in an imu (underground oven) until tender and smoky.